capische/nordlynx-proxy/README.md

 You can then expose port `1080` from the container to access the VPN connection via the SOCKS5 proxy, or use the `8888` http's proxy port.

 To sum up, this container:
-* Opens the best connection to NordVPN using NordVPN's API results according to your criteria.
+* Opens the best connection to NordVPN using NordVPN's API results, according to your criteria.
 [NordVPN recommended](https://nordvpn.com/servers/tools/)
-* Starts a HTTP proxy that routes `eth0:8888` to `eth0:1080` (socks server) with [tinyproxy](https://tinyproxy.github.io/).
+* Starts an HTTP proxy that routes `eth0:8888` to `eth0:1080` (SOCKS server) with [tinyproxy](https://tinyproxy.github.io/).
 * Starts a SOCKS5 proxy that routes `eth0:1080` to `tun0/nordlynx` with [dante-server](https://www.inet.no/dante/).
 * NordVPN DNS servers perform resolution, by default.
 * Uses supervisor to handle services easily.